Igonato/django-starter-2025/README.md

 - `django-browser-reload` for automatically reloading browser on file change

 <!--
+TODO: Kubernetes with minikube.
+Describe the dns setup:
+Try ingress-dns addon and if doesn't work, just add a loopback to the hosts and use minikube tunnel: sudo sh -c 'echo \"127.0.0.1       $PROJECT_NAME.internal\" >> /etc/hosts'

 ### Developer Experience
 - Local development with just `mise sync && mise migrate && mise dev` using local sqlite file (no Docker or DB setup is needed, until your app needs it and when it does there is a `docker-compose.yaml` waiting for you)